utdata/icj-cli-tools/lectures/UsingNotebooks.md

 `$ source activate data`

-Next, we're going to install a package that will allow us to run Bash in notebook.
-I think you only have to do this one time and then you'll always have it.
-(I'm having trouble with the Bash kernel on Windows running in Parallels.
-I suggest Windows users try this, but be ready to bail the lab Macs for this.)
+Next, we're going to install a package that will allow us to run Bash in a Jupyter Notebook.
+You only have to do this steop one time and then you'll always have it within the `data` environment.

+> (Running Bash (or Python) in a notebook is much easier than using the command-line alone.
+I should probably start you without it so you know how lucly you are, but I won't.)

+> (Also, I'm having trouble with the Bash kernel on Windows running in Parallels.
+I suggest Windows users try this, but be ready to be flexible in class if it doesn't work.
+You can always use a Python notebook, but start the cell with `%% bash` to emulate the bash command-line.)

+OK, let's install the package.
+(I may choose to explain **pip** in class.
+Or, not.)

 `$ pip install bash_kernel`